Autumn10677/practice-collaboration-repo/README.md

 # Welcome to "```math-utils```"

-In this project, we will develop a handful of functions that are useful for basic mathematical operatures.
+In this project, we will develop a handful of functions that are useful for basic mathematical operations.
+We will practice collaborative coding, following "best practices," setting up automated testing, and much more!

 ## About
-As of now, we only intend to create functions for adding, subtracting, multiplying, and dividing two numbers.
-We hope to make each of these functions follow "best practices" and make robust error handling.
+For now, we only intend to create functions for adding, subtracting, multiplying, and dividing two numbers.

 ## Quickstart
 To run, make sure that ```math_utils.py``` is located in your script directory and run...